foorious-inc/foorious-colibri-guidelines/ALL.md

 Services MUST go inside `/app/Services`--you should create this directory if it's not there already.

-Classes for services MUST be named by pluralizing the model name and appending the word "Manager".
-For instance: `\App\Services\PetsManager`.
+Classes for services MUST be named by pluralizing the model name and appending the word "Service".
+For instance: `\App\Services\PetsService`.

 All services MUST be static classes.